The Black Dog (band): Current line-up

 In 2001, Downie teamed up with Richard and Martin Dust, owners of the label Dust Science Recordings.
-Since then, they have started to play live again and have released eight EPs and four full-length albums on Dust Science.
+Since then, they have started to play live again and have released eight EPs and four albums on Dust Science.
 Their first album, Silenced, was released in 2005.
 The second, Radio Scarecrow, was released in 2008 and was very well received and nominated for DJ Mag's Best of British 2008.

 The follow-up to Radio Scarecrow, Further Vexations, was released in 2009.
 It was described as having a dark cynicism of Orwellian practices of government and the passivity of the general public.
-"We’ve helplessly watched with mounting horror, while the government trashed the country, signed away its sovereignty to Brussels (with a flourish of a specially minted silver pen), sold off precious national industries and assets at next to bargain basement prices, and indulged itself with two utterly pointless wars which it couldn’t afford," the group stated on their home page.
+"We've helplessly watched with mounting horror, while the government trashed the country, signed away its sovereignty to Brussels (with a flourish of a specially minted silver pen), sold off precious national industries and assets at next to bargain basement prices, and indulged itself with two utterly pointless wars which it couldn't afford," the group stated on their home page.

 In May 2010, the Black Dog teamed with creative agency "Human" to create Music for Real Airports, described by them as "a contemporary reply to Brian Eno's work from the 70s".
 While Eno's album is well known for being peaceful and sedate, The Black Dog intend theirs to be tense and bittersweet, saying "This record is not necessarily a comfortable listen.
 But it captures the spectrum of emotions stirred by airports."